-The California Automobile Museum is proud to introduce the School Tour Program with tours aligned with the California Curriculum Standards and Frameworks.
+The California Automobile Museum is proud to offer school programs aligned with the Common Core Standards and California State Content Standards.
 The museum is open for school tours year round, so there is never a bad time to motor on down for a fun and educational field trip that will explore the automobile history.

 Booking & Rates

 Click the button below to reserve your tour!
 Tours must be booked two weeks in advance of requested date.
 A completed reservation form is required to save the date of the tour.
 Please contact our Education Coordinator, via e-mail or phone (916.442.6802, ext 12) for more information.Schedule a School Tour